oslabs-beta/battletest/README.md

 # Battletest

 A CLI module for npm that auto-generates tests based on user specified parameters.
+Uses Chai, Mocha and Supertest.

 ## Installation

-`npm install battletest`
+`npm install battletest -g`

-Install with the -g flag for a global installation
+Install with the -save-dev flag in place of the -g flag for a local per project basis

 ## Intializing Battletest in your project

-`npx battletest init`

-or

 `battletest init`

-if you installed the module globally
+If you installed the module globally.
+(For local installs, run using npx battletest init)

 ## Running Battletest